 Are you ready to take a step forward in your romance by moving in with your partner?
 Are you nervous about whether the experience will strengthen your relationship or reveal previously hidden deal-breakers?
-It’s impossible to learn all of someone’s quirks without taking that step.
+The uncomfortable truth is that it’s impossible to learn all of someone’s quirks without taking that step to financial intimacy.
 But you can plan ahead to help things turn out the way you hope.

 Along with discussions about chores, guests, and bedtimes, you’ll need to negotiate shared finances.
 It might not be wise to commit to cohabitation before learning each other’s expectations.
 Who will pay for what, and how much?